The Simple Guide to Spousal Support (Alimony)

 Prior to the enactment of the Tax Cuts and Jobs Act (TCJA), payments that met the tax law alimony definition could be deducted from federal income tax.
 The dependent spouse had to report the alimony as taxable income and pay taxes on it.
 However, beginning in 2019, dependent spouses will not have to pay taxes on spousal support payments.

 Similarly, before the TJCA, supporting spouses could get a tax deduction for the alimony they pay.
-There is a list of specific requirements that must be met, for example the alimony must be made under an official document like a divorce decree and it must go to the spouse or on their behalf.
+There is a list of specific requirements that must be met, for example, the alimony must be made under an official document like a divorce decree and it must go to the spouse or on their behalf.
 Once these requirements are met, the alimony payment could be deducted without itemization.

 For the purposes of your taxes, be aware of the timing of your divorce agreement or any modifications to it.
 Agreements signed, sealed and delivered by December 31, 2018 will abide under former tax laws, whereas any agreements reached January 1, 2019 and later are subject to the new tax law (the TCJA).

 If you are a supporting spouse, the TCJA gives you a huge incentive to finalize a divorce before December 31, 2018.
 On the other hand, if you are a dependent spouse, you would likely benefit from waiting until 2019 to obtain a divorce since you would not have to pay taxes on alimony.
-No matter which side you are on, you can benefit from talking to your tax professional and an experienced divorce attorney to find out what laws apply to your situation.
+No matter which side you are on, you can benefit from talking to your tax professional and a divorce attorney Springfield MO to find out what laws apply to your situation.

 Alimony vs child support

 Another term for alimony.
-This refers to payments made to support a former spouse and maintain their standard of living after a divorce
+This refers to payments made to support a former spouse and maintain their standard of living after a divorce.

 How much is alimony?

 The amount of alimony depends on your specific situation.
-When deciding on the amount of alimony, the court will consider factors like length of the marriage, both spouses’ income, and standard of living before divorce.
+When deciding on the amount of alimony, the court will consider factors like the length of the marriage, both spouses’ income, and standard of living before the divorce.

 How is alimony calculated?